-Recommendation: SUPPORT funding the Petroleum Storage Tank Compliance Verification Program at the local program level and maintain the current \$5,900,000 budget level resulting in approximately 43% of the facilities being inspected annually.
-Preferably, restore funding to the FY 2010-11 level of \$10,000,000 so all of the facilities can be inspected annually.
+Recommendation: Palm Beach County SUPPORTS full funding for the Petroleum Storage Tank Compliance Verification Program at the local program level so all local facilities can be inspected annually.
 The Storage Tank Compliance Program provides the first line of defense for protecting the State's drinking water supplies and early detection of leaks prevents costly clean-up efforts by the property owner.